-Have you ever launched an ec2 instance and you don’t know how to login to your brand new instance?
+Have you ever launched an EC2 instance and don’t know how to log in to your brand-new instance?
 It may sound difficult if you are a beginner, but it’s pretty much simple.
-Let’s take a look on how to login to your server using SSH protocol following the next simple steps whether you are using Linux or Windows.
+Let’s take a look at how to connect to an EC2 instance using SSH, following the next simple steps whether you are using Linux or Windows.

 -Amazon Linux: ec2-user

 - Putty SSH Client installed on your PC.
 You can download the latest version here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 How to connect to an EC2 instance using SSH using Linux

 1. Open your terminal and change directory with command cd, where you downloaded your pem file.
 In this demonstration, pem file is stored in the downloads folder.